 Conclusions and Public Health Significance

 The findings of this work support the conclusion that the timing of eating and duration of overnight fasts are important contributors to nutrition status that merit further study in pregnant populations.
 Studies completed in this work seek to illuminate the role of TRE/TRF in pregnant individuals who receive limited Chrononutrition research attention because of their classification as a vulnerable population.
-In this chapter, Although the work of this project elucidates previously unknown impacts of TRE/TRF, there are many unanswered questions about this modality.
+Although the work of this project elucidates previously unknown impacts of TRE/TRF, there are many unanswered questions about this modality.
 As such, I will highlight major impacts from this work and discuss critical future directions that must be considered to completely understand the effect of this dietary regimen in pregnant human populations.

 Although both the preclinical and human observational methods were undertaken in the current project in an effort to make translation of findings possible, the results make the full phenotype difficult to interpret.
 The bulk of the evidence from chapters 2 and 5 in mice suggest that the condensation of feeding windows during gestation has little to no effect on the dam, as long as caloric sufficiency is achieved in that eating window.
-In direct opposition to these results are the evidence from chapter 5, which finds that longer fasting durationsis associated with greater glycemia in mid-gestation.
-For this dietary regimen to be translated to clinical practice, I think that there would need to be more robust evidence in pregnant humans that the increases in glycemia do not relate to higher rates of impaired fasting glucose or gestational diabetes.
-Although rodent models are convenient and are good quality analogs for human cardiometabolic disease, the fact of the matter is that the physiology of rodent pregnancy is not the same as human pregnancy.
+In direct opposition to these results is the evidence from chapter 4?, which finds that longer fasting duration in a human observational study is associated with greater glycemia in mid-gestation.
+For this dietary regimen to be translated to clinical practice, there would need to be more robust evidence in pregnant humans that the increases in glycemia do not relate to higher rates of impaired fasting glucose or gestational diabetes.
+Although rodent models are convenient and are good quality analogs for human cardiometabolic disease, the physiology of rodent pregnancy is not the same as human pregnancy.
 This is especially true when attempting to translate reductions in litter size and pup survival to humans, as there is no similar measure in humans.
-If an individual wanted to use the findings from this work to determine the safety of their own use of time-restricted eating during pregnancy, I would emphasize that it is a largely unknown field for humans.
+If an individual wanted to use the findings from this work to determine the safety of their own use of time-restricted eating during pregnancy, it must be emphasized that it is a largely unknown field for humans.
 Other groups’ evidence in non-pregnant humans finds that it is similarly effective as traditional methods for reducing calorie intake and body weight.
-The ability of TRE to aid in regulation of calorie intake could mean further research is merited in high risk populations who may encounter metabolic illness concurrent with pregnancy, but this was outside of the scope of the current work and could be a key future direction.
+The ability of TRE to aid in regulation of calorie intake could mean further research is merited in high-risk populations who may encounter metabolic illness concurrent with pregnancy, but this was outside of the scope of the current work and could be a key future direction.
 While we do not know what the effects are in pregnant humans in the long term, evidence from this dissertation show that longer fasting duration affected glycemia, and as a result may impact future risk of diabetes.
 We also did not follow up on the postnatal growth of the infants, but doing so would give key insight into the safety concerns of this modality.
 We were underpowered to evaluate if these findings related to higher rates of metabolic illness in pregnancy for the parent or small-for-gestational age infants.
 This should be prioritized before recommending TRE as intervention for pregnant populations at high risk for delivering a child with macrosomia.
 These data are not complete or in enough agreement to say that deliberate fasting during pregnancy is healthy or advisable, but makes a strong case that further analyses in both preclinical and human observational models are warranted, especially for high-risk individuals.